-Students that withdraw during two consecutive quarters of attendance are subject to academic dismissal.
+Students that withdraw during two (2) consecutive quarters of attendance are subject to academic dismissal.
 Those who are dismissed and wish to return to the program are required to complete the academic appeals process to seek approval for possible reinstatement.

-Academic Action Plans
+Academic Plans

-When students are on an academic probation or dismissal status, they receive an academic action plan outlining requirements to regain good academic standing.
-The academic action plan is monitored regularly by the Dean, advisor, or designee.
+Students who are on SAP Probation status receive an academic plan outlining requirements to regain good academic standing.
+The academic plan is monitored regularly by the Dean, academic advisor, or designee.
 Status updates are shared regularly with the students.